Popular 60s Hairstyles trends

 People with long hair used to tie their hair in Ponytails, which were either tied low or high and were often combined with a bouffant or beehive at the front.

-Fringes or bangs were very popular in the 1960s.
+Fringes or bangs were very popular in the 60’s Hair Trends.
 The bangs of those days were usually full, straight and used to touch the eyebrows in length.

 A lot of black women in the 50s and the 60s used to straighten their hair, which was an acceptable style of dressing.
 Towards the end of fifties the hair was trimmed short and left to their natural style.
 The American Civil Rights Movement had an influence on the students and various jazz musicians who started leaving their hair curly, which was then a symbol of racial pride.
 The natural hair then became the political symbol of the black identity and their pride.